pace-neutrons/Horace/documentation/user_docs/docs/manual/Save_and_load.rst

 .. warning::
    **Saving filebacked objects using MATLAB ``save`` command is dangerous!**

-   One can say that filebacked objects can exist in two forms.
-First form -- the result of various operations with filebacked sqw objects (e.g. large cuts which do not fit memory -- see :ref:`manual/Cutting_data_of_interest_from_SQW_files_and_objects:File- and memory-backed cuts` for more details about filebacked cuts).
+   One can say that filebacked objects can be created in two ways.
+First way -- "primary" filebacked objects build over existing sqw files or saved with permanent file name. (see below).
+These objects are backed by permanent ``.sqw`` files which stay on disk after objects are deleted from MATLAB session.
+Second way -- "secondary" filebacked objects obtained as the result of various operations with filebacked sqw objects, e.g. large cuts which do not fit memory -- (see :ref:`manual/Cutting_data_of_interest_from_SQW_files_and_objects:File- and memory-backed cuts` for more details about filebacked cuts), the result of unary or binary operations between "primary" filebacked ``sqw`` objects, results of filebacked ``PageOp`` algorithms, etc..
-   These objects are backed by temporary files and temporary files get deleted when such objects go out of scope and get deleted.
+   These objects are backed by temporary files with extension ``.tmp_XXXXXXX`` and temporary files get deleted when such objects go out of scope.
-   Second form -- filebacked objects build over existing sqw files or saved with permanent file name. (see below).

    MATLAB ``save`` command saves part of filebacked object stored in memory.
-Instead of the pixel data the operation is saving the reference to the file containing the pixels -- the file the filebacked object is backed by.
-As temporary ``sqw`` (``.tmp_XXXXXXX``) file backing the object gets deleted, ``.mat`` file for first form of saved object will contain incorrect reference to the missing file. ``.mat`` file for the second form will contain reference to existing ``.sqw`` file, so can be restored back until the referred file exists and is not moved or renamed.
-Obvious that this way of saving filebacked ``sqw`` objects is also not very reliable.
+The operation is saving the reference to the file containing the pixels -- the name and path to the file the object is backed by.
+As temporary ``sqw`` (``.tmp_XXXXXXX``) file backing the object gets deleted, ``.mat`` file for stored "secondary" type of filebacked object will contain incorrect reference to the missing file. ``.mat`` file for the "primary" filebacked object will contain reference to existing ``.sqw`` file, so can be restored back until the referred file exists and is not moved or renamed.
+Obviously, this way of saving filebacked ``sqw`` objects is also not very reliable.

 The only reliable way of saving filebacked ``sqw`` object is to use Horace ``save`` command, which stores ``sqw`` object in binary Horace ``.sqw`` file format.
 The command for this is: